 The entire morning and most of the afternoon taken by the fascinating heritage walk, we ended the day with a sher (couplet) from Asif, and a memorable selfie.
 The walk had left us all ravenous and we satiated our growling bellies with delicious Choley Bhatoore and sweets.
 Mehrauli is also home to special non-vegetarian culinary at delightfully cheap prices, which was enjoyed by our partial-to-meat teammates as well.

-The heritage walk left us with our minds abuzz with cool historic facts and a renewed love for Delhi’s magnificent archaeological heritage.
+The heritage walk left us with our minds abuzz with cool historical facts and a renewed love for Delhi’s magnificent archaeological heritage.
 Each POSist outing turns out to be a new and refreshing change, and this heritage walk, in particular, turned out to be a wonderful experience.
 Who says History can’t be fun?